Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of The Effective Action

 \subsection{Effective Action in Open Quantum Systems with a Dipolar Interaction}

-We now move on to the molecular BEC system and thus consider the effective field theory of a dipolar Bose gas.
+We now move on to the molecular BEC system and consider an effective field theory of a dipolar Bose gas.
 Here we take into account the dipole-dipole interaction, which takes the form of

 where we assume that the dipole moments are polarized in the $z$ direction and $\cos\theta_{r-r'}=(\bm{r}-\bm{r}')\cdot\hat{\bm{z}}/|\bm{r}-\bm{r}'|$.
 By adding this interaction, the action becomes

 where